gvwilson/thirdbit/fiction/santas/index.md

 Inside was a corridor with sloping sides, wide enough for the four of them to walk side by side.
-Torches guttered in sconces every few dozen strides, their light making the figures painted on the walls dance.<sup>It didn't occur to Finner until much later to wonder about the torches.
+Torches guttered in sconces every few dozen strides, their light making the figures painted on the walls dance.<span class="sidenote">It didn't occur to Finner until much later to wonder about the torches.
 Were they some sort of magical everlasting torch?
 Or were they delivered on Tuesdays and Fridays like the cheese their father was so fond of?
 And why torches rather than lamps?
-The mummy's rags looked awfully flammable…</sup>
+The mummy's rags looked awfully flammable…</span>

 The corridor turned into a ramp, which turned left and left again,